-Fall fairs are well underway in Grey County.
+Fall fairs are ingrained in Grey County's history.
 Most still celebrate the season the way it has been done for well over a century in rural Ontario, with livestock and trained animal shows; bake-offs; fruit, vegetable, flower and preserve contests; parades; quilt and art shows; farm equipment displays; BBQ dinners and live entertainment.

 So, you like to travel right?
 Explore new places, eat different foods, take pictures and share them with your Instagram friends?
 We challenge you to take the Grey County Tourist Challenge this year.
 Why?
 Because Tourism Matters in Grey County.

 Farmers' markets across Grey are up and running for the 2019 season.
 With the exception of Owen Sound (which is open year-round) most market are open from Victoria Day weekend or shortly after, just in time for the first local harvests, until Thanksgiving weekend.

 The sun is shining, the flowers are in full bloom, and spring is officially here.
 What a luxury it is to say that we live in beautiful Grey County, a four-season utopia for all things adventure and fun.
 Whether you’re a born and raised, veteran of the area or a curious weekender ready for new heights, we’ve got you covered.